Keynotes

 William Martinez is an industrial engineer from Nicaragua.
 His community was personally affected by the epidemic of chronic kidney disease driven by heat stress in the sugarcane communities of Nicaragua.
 He is currently finishing his Masters in Occupational Health.
 William is in charge of coordinating field activities at the Adelante Center of Excellence.
 He follows up with the study participants, completes field visits, conducts occupational assessments, and evaluates physical indicators for the study participants in the field.

-Lecture: The challenges and limitations of using epidemiology to establish occupational causality for chromic disease cases
+Lecture: Challenges and limitations of using epidemiology to establish occupational causality for chronic disease cases

 Dr. Paul Demers is the scientific director of the Occupational Cancer Research Centre in Toronto.
 He is a professor with the Dalla Lana School of Public Health at the University of Toronto.
 He is an epidemiologist whose research focuses on better understanding the causes and prevention of occupational Cancer and other chronic diseases.
 He has been a member of many national and international expert panels and Committees dealing with occupational and environmental cancer for organizations such as the International Agency for Research on Cancer, UN Environment Program, US National Toxicology Program, US Institute of Medicine, and Health Canada.